 You can find forms to fill out yourself if you do not have a lawyer.
 The state court website has forms on custody and parenting time.

-- → Go to www.mncourts.gov

-- → Click on Get Forms on the top menu

-- → Click on the topic you need
+- Go to www.mncourts.gov - \rightarrow Click on Get Forms on the top menu - → Click on Child Custody / Parenting Time - \rightarrow Click on the forms or form packet you need